sboomi/exploradome_tangram/README.md

 │
 ├──
 ```
-We have already created the dataset in this format and provided a download link (and some instructions) in the GitHub repository.
+A download link (and instructions) are available in the GitHub repository.

 ## 4. Initial Dataset

-The initial dataset is unbalanced between categoriy.
-We didn't split already the dataset between training data and testing before applying data augmentation.
+Some categories are more present than other in the initial dataset.

 | Label           |  Total images |
 |-----------------|------|